 Sanctuary Expansion Process

-The process for Flower Garden Banks National Marine Sanctuary expansion was initiated following a recommendation from the Sanctuary Advisory Council's Boundary Expansion Working Group and has five basic steps:
+The process for Flower Garden Banks National Marine Sanctuary expansion was initiated following a 2007 recommendation from the Sanctuary Advisory Council and has these basic steps:

 NOAA published a Notice of Intent to consider possible expansion of Flower Garden Banks National Marine Sanctuary in February 2015 and asked the public for input on potential boundaries; resources to be protected; issues NOAA should consider; and any information that should be included in the resource analysis.